hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 The Quilotoa crater rim hike is also a popular day trip from Quito, so it can be busier than the previous hiking days, especially on the weekend.

-The Quilotoa hotels and guesthouses are a little more expensive here, since Laguna Quilotoa is one of Ecuador’s top attractions.
+The Quilotoa hotels and guesthouses are a little more expensive here since Laguna Quilotoa is one of Ecuador’s top attractions.
 If you want another day of hiking, sleep in Quilotoa and hike the following day to Zumbahua village.
 Zumbahua has even more frequent buses back to Latacunga.

 However, you may be ready to head back to Latacunga.
 There are daily buses from Quilotoa Ecuador to Latacunga.